Sleazy Seducer or Slave Savior?

 Wikipedia glibly states Schenley eloped twice before, as if he were a serial seducer of young girls.

-He was married twice before.
+He was indeed married twice before.
 Both wives died.

 In an apologetic letter to Mary’s father, William Croghan, Schenley suggests he talk to the parents of his dead wives to vouch for his good character.
 This letter and the ones that follow were donated to Pitt’s Darlington Library and published in 1964.